-Managed/Owned: Mariner Youth Soccer

-Location: Shaw Road

-Description: White's Farm is near the Austin Pond conservation area and the add additional fields, and indoor facility and preserve the sensitive areas on site.
+vv mus raim Acreage: 115 Managed/Owned: Mariner Youth Soccer Location: Shaw Roa ad Description: White's Farm is near the Austin Pond conservation area and the Nasketucket Watershed area.
+Mariner soccer, a youth soccer organization, purchased the entire property.
+Their long- term development plans are to add additional fields, and indoor facility and preserve the sensitive areas on site.
 However, to accomplish this they have sold some acreage for residential development.